CMSgov/bluebutton-web-server/docker-compose/readme.md

 ## Remote debugging BB2 server

-Add the line below to the .env file to enable remote PTVSD debugging of BB2 server in a docker container:
+Add the line below to the .env file to enable remote debugging of BB2 server in a docker container:

 ```
 BB20_ENABLE_REMOTE_DEBUG=true
 ```

-After BB2 server is up, ptvsd is listening on port 5678.
+After BB2 server is up, debugpy is listening on port 5678.
 Afterward, attach to it from your IDE (e.g. VSCode) and put break points on the execution path.
 You can now start debugging.

-Add the line below to the .env file to make ptvsd agent wait on attaching, before execute bluebutton server, this is needed when debugging logic during bluebutton server bootstrap.
+Add the line below to the .env file to make debugpy wait on attaching, before execute bluebutton server, this is needed when debugging logic during bluebutton server bootstrap.

 ```